frees-io/freestyle/docs/src/main/tut/docs/quickstart.md

+---
+layout: docs
+title: Quick Start Guide
+---

 # Quick Start

-**Freestyle** is a library that enables builing large-scale modular Scala applications and libraries on top of Free monads/applicatives.
+**Freestyle** is a library that enables building large-scale modular Scala applications and libraries on top of Free monads/applicatives.

 ## Getting Started